Sign in

 Even though there are more advantages than disadvantages, you should consider the following before making a deal with an OEM cosmetic manufacturer.

-Many private labelled products can be sold at a lower price, in comparison to branded products.
-This could be a problem, especially in the initial state, in which you are spending lots of money on private labelling, leaving a lower profit margin.
+Many private-labeled products can be sold at a lower price in comparison to branded products.
+This could be a problem, especially in the initial state, in which you are spending lots of money on private labeling, leaving a lower profit margin.

 Creating your own logo and packaging for your private label product can incur some additional costs.